 Services I offer:

 *Workshops for your faculty.
 We will roll up our sleeves and get immersed in learning about ways to use technology in our classrooms.
 You can choose from the list of topics at the bottom of this page or I will work with you to develop a custom day of workshops for your faculty.

 *Keynotes for your conference.
 If you're looking for an up-beat start to your conference to get people excited about the opportunities technology provides for students, let's talk.

 *Webinars for your faculty.
 This is a cost effective way to have me work with your faculty.
 We can schedule webinars at time that is convenient for your faculty to participate.
 Webinars are recorded for those members of your faculty who cannot attend live.
-I currently offer a three-part webinar series built on the framework of using technology for discovery of information, discussion, and demonstration of knowledge.
-I can also present webinars on any of the topics listed at the bottom of this page.
+I can present webinars on any of the topics listed at the bottom of this page.